chrisjames909/Coffee-Shop-Analysis/README.md

 ## Conclusion
-This project demonstrates end-to-end analytics skills — from raw transactional data to SQL-driven insight extraction to polished, stakeholder-ready dashboards in both Excel and Power BI.
+This project demonstrates end-to-end analytics skills — from raw transactional data to SQL-driven insight extraction to polished, stakeholder-ready dashboards in Excel.